idi-ops/ansible-libvirt_vm/README.md

     libvirt_vm_osvariant   # `virt-install --os-variant list`
     libvirt_vm_hypervisor  # hostname of the libvirt/KVM hypervisor host (as specified in the Ansible inventory)

-Additionally, the following default settings are defined:
+Additionally, the following default settings are defined (and can be overridden):

     # wait_for machine to be acessible on port 22, from the hypervisor's perspective
     libvirt_vm_wait_online: yes